SebastianDrynda/CarND-LaneLines-P1/README.md

-# Udacity Self-Driving Car Nanodegree - Finding Lane Lines on the Road
+# Udacity Self-Driving Car Nanodegree
+# Project Finding Lane Lines on the Road

-This GIT repository contains the code written to complete the first project on Udacity Self-Driving Car Nanodegree.
+This Git repository contains the code written to complete the first project on Udacity Self-Driving Car Nanodegree.
 This project consists of algorithms to identify lane lines on the road on a video.
 The video is taken from a camera at the center of a vehicle.

 ## Prerequisites

 To run this project, you need [Anaconda](https://anaconda.org/) or [Miniconda](https://conda.io/miniconda.html) installed (please visit [this link](https://github.com/udacity/CarND-Term1-Starter-Kit/blob/master/README.md) for more information.)
 Here is a great link for learning more about [Anaconda and Jupyter Notebooks](https://classroom.udacity.com/courses/ud1111).

 ## Installation